chickensoft-games/chickensoft_site/blog/2023-12-01-game-architecture/index.md

 If you cannot quench your thirst for testing, and you find yourself wanting to measure code coverage accurately, the approach mentioned above won't quite work.
 You'll quickly realize that spinning up a scene means any of its child scenes get spun up, too.
 And if those child scenes have scripts, those get executed.
 That brings in a ton of other systems that you need to mock or swap in fake objects for, but there's no way to intercept the deserialization of the scene and swap everything out.

-By now, your simple "unit" test has gone supernova, and is crossing so many layers of abstractions that your test has exploded into an integration test.
+By now, your simple "unit" test has gone supernova, and is crossing so many layers of abstraction that your test has exploded into an integration test.
 As a result, your test ends up testing everything else in your game, and your code coverage becomes meaningless.

 <FancyImage src={require("./images/scene_explosion.png").default} alt="The scene explosion problem.">
 Testing a scene in isolation is very hard to do, since they directly deserialize child scenes and their scripts.